leplatrem/blog.mathieu-leplatre.info/content/Dev/maintenance_mode.rst

 2. Evaluating likelihood, severity, and impact of each identified risk
 3. Deciding which ones to ignore and why, and which ones that will have to be taken care of.

-By making this list explicit and public, your long term maintenance strategy, whatever it is, is supported by a proper evaluation and awareness of risks.
+By making this list explicit and public, your long-term maintenance strategy, whatever it is, is supported by a proper evaluation and awareness of risks.

 Conclusion
 ----------